dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/ToTimeStamp.md

 The `TO_TIMESTAMP` function parses a datetime string according to a formatting specification, and returns a &nbsp;[`TIMESTAMP`](sqlref_datatypes_timestamp.html) value.
-Note that the input string can represent a timestamp, date, or time; however, the input string _must_ match the formatting specification string.
+Note that the input string must represent a timestamp and _must_ match the formatting specification string.

 ## Syntax